schoi15-umbc/Diabetes/README.md

 ## **Goals**
 1. Data Preparation     : Cleaning data, and creating visualizations for deeper understandment of the dataset.
-2. Classification Model : Logistic regression model used and evaluated to find the highest accuracy in predicting diabetes.
+2. Classification Model : Logistic regression model and Decision Tree model used and evaluated to find the highest accuracy in predicting diabetes.

 ## **Motivation and Background**
 ![fastfacts](https://user-images.githubusercontent.com/70929605/95785162-3d257680-0ca3-11eb-8cdf-26b2d4d49708.JPG)